Injuries While Working from Home May Be Covered by Workers’ Compensation

 Contact an Experienced Ohio Workers’ Compensation Lawyer

 At Heller, Maas, Moro & Magill, Co., LPA, our workers’ compensation attorneys see it as our mission to help Ohio workers who are injured while on the job obtain all of the workers’ compensation benefits that the law says they are entitled to receive.
-This includes workers who are injured while doing their jobs at home.
+This includes workers who are injured while doing their jobs while working remotely at home.
 The law is on your side, and we will fight for you.

 Don’t go it alone.
 Contact us for a free consultation about your workers’ compensation claim.